AlejandroBlanco2001/Obsidian-Vault/The NoSQL Ecosystem.md

 - Which algorithm use to process the data

 >[!INFO]
->Most of the work (or a long part) is the *query optimizer* that is a structure that enables the DBMS to make changes in the original query to have a better performance.
+>Most of the work (or a long part) is the *query optimizer* [[Query Optimizer]] that is a structure that enables the DBMS to make changes in the original query to have a better performance.
 (I should read about this a little bit more)
 >

 The relational databases are great for the majority of uses cases where relations (duh) are need it, but they come with a complexity: